Last updated: February 8, 2021

 A workflow goal is the ultimate objective of your contact-based workflow.
-When an enrolled contact meets the workflow goal criteria, they are automatically unenrolled from the workflow.
+When an enrolled contact meets the workflow goal criteria, they are automatically unenrolled from the workflow before the next action executes.
 Common workflow goals include:

 When a contact is first enrolled in a workflow, HubSpot checks if the contact meets the goal criteria.
 If they do, they will not be enrolled in the workflow and will not count towards the workflow's goal conversion rate.

 When a contact is active in a workflow and meets the goal criteria, they'll be unenrolled from the workflow.
 If they've been sent a marketing email in the workflow, they will count towards the workflow's goal conversion rate.
 You can identify active contacts that were unenrolled from a workflow as a result of meeting the goal criteria in the workflow history.

 Please note: clearing all goal criteria will reset the number of contacts that have met the current goal and will reset the workflow's conversion rate to zero.
 Updating goal criteria or adding new filters will not reset the workflow's goal data.